kylewaynebenson/Glyphs-Scripts/README.md

-# Glyphs-Scripts
+# Glyphs Scripts
-Scripts for Glyphs.app
+Python scripts I've created for use in Glyphs.app.